Gold Does Not Shine; Consolidation of Your Answers

 Many thanks, indeed!

-Ladies and Gentlemen, I wish you a good start into the day, a wonderful weekend, and above all, good health!
+I wish you an excellent start to the day, a wonderful weekend, and above all, good health!

 Yours truly,